jasminecorning/intophys/index.md

 * Refer to Appendix C of your textbook for guidelines on report writing!
 * Be sure to delete all prompt text i.e. "double click to edit and answer questions".
 * To save your notebook, please use your browser menu.
 Go to File -> Print -> Save as PDF (or right click -> Print -> Save as PDF).
 Please check the print preview to ensure all your pages are there, and all your code is compiled and shows any outputs needed.
-* Upload your whiteboard pictures only to the 'Labtorial 13 upload' dropbox on OnQ, by Tuesday, 6:30pm, at the latest.
+* Upload your whiteboard pictures and lab to the 'Labtorial 14 upload' dropbox on OnQ, by Tuesday, 6:30pm, at the latest.